-To determine the specific compensation peer companies to be included in the proxy analysis, Farient selected U.S.-based companies in the metals and mining industry with revenues in the range of one-half to twice the expected ongoing revenues of Cliffs, or approximately \$1.1 billion to \$8.0 billion.
+To determine the specific compensation peer companies to be included in the proxy analysis, Farient selected U.S.-based companies in the metals and mining industry with revenues in the range of approximately \$1.1 billion to \$8.0 billion.
 The fourteen companies included in this analysis were as follows:

 AK Steel Holding Corp.
-Massey Energy Co.

-Alpha Natural Resources, Inc. Newmont Mining Corp.
+Alpha Natural Resources, Inc.

-Arch Coal Inc. Patriot Coal Corporation
+Arch Coal Inc.

 Century Aluminum Co.
-Peabody Energy Corp.

-CONSOL Energy Inc. Steel Dynamics Inc.
+CONSOL Energy Inc.

-International Coal Group, Inc. Walter Energy, Inc.
+International Coal Group, Inc.

-Kaiser Aluminum Corporation Worthington Industries, Inc.
+Kaiser Aluminum Corporation